 How PEOs Help Startups

-International PEOs like New Horizons Global Partners assist startups by acting as their employment partners.
+International PEOs like Horizons assist startups by acting as their employment partners.
 We can provide you with the right market knowledge to set up your business in Taiwan.
 We support all your employment needs while you leverage the business opportunities and a vast pool of talent.

 NHGP also helps you to determine the market demands and hiring requirements to establish your base in Taiwan.
 You can connect with experienced local professionals and workforce in the country, and help you with your Taiwan recruitments, payroll management, etc. You can find end-to-end support for compliance with Taiwanese laws, HR norms, and tax regulations.